How is C&A Foundation different from C&A?

 How do I apply for a grant?

-If you believe that your initiative fits with our organisational and/or programmatic theories of change, and contributes to at least one of our Key Performance Indicators (KPIs) please use our template (PDF) to submit a brief concept note (maximum four pages).
+If you believe that your initiative fits with our organisational and/or programmatic theories of change, and contributes to at least one of our Key Performance Indicators (KPIs), please send us an email so we may walk you through the application process.

 What documents will I need to submit?

 Applicants will need to submit up to two documents: